cloudtower/chatalyzer/INSTALLATION.md

 ## Windows standalone

+### From source

 To build a Windows executable of the server side, run the `setup_win64.py` script in the `engine` directory.
-For the front end, download the latest electron release.
+For the front end, download the latest electron [release](https://github.com/electron/electron/releases, "Electron releases").

+### From prebuilt

+To run the program from the prebuilt archive, run the `chatalyzer.bat` file.